MarinaFroes/FEND-Project1-Portfolio/README.md

 ## How to run this application?

-- Download all the files and open index.html on the browser.
+- Download all the files and open `index.html` on the browser.
-- The tests will appear on the bottom of the page.

 ## References